-The Global Core Plus Fixed Income Portfolio seeks to achieve its investment objective by investing in a universe of U.S. and foreign fixed income securities.
+The Global Core Plus Fixed Income Portfolio seeks to achieve its investment objective by investing in a universe of U.S. and foreign debt securities.
 The Portfolio may invest in obligations issued or guaranteed by the U.S. and foreign governments, their agencies and instrumentalities, including mortgage-backed securities, corporate debt obligations, bank obligations, commercial paper, repurchase agreements, money market funds, securities of domestic or foreign issuers denominated in U.S. dollars but not trading in the United States, and obligations of supranational organizations.
 The Portfolio may purchase or sell mortgage-backed securities on a delayed delivery or forward commitment basis through the "to-be-announced" (TBA) market.
 Dimensional Fund Advisors LP (the "Advisor") expects that the Portfolio will primarily invest in the obligations of issuers that are in developed countries.
+However, the Advisor may invest in issuers located in other countries as well, which may include emerging markets.
+The Advisor selects the Portfolio's foreign country and currency compositions based on an evaluation of various factors, including, but not limited to, relative interest rates and exchange rates.

-The Global Core Plus Fixed Income Portfolio may invest in fixed income securities considered investment grade at the time of purchase (e.g., rated BBB- or above by S&P Global Ratings ("S&P") or Fitch Ratings Ltd. ("Fitch") or Baa3 or above by Moody's Investor's Service, Inc. ("Moody's")) and in lower-rated (i.e., below investment grade, also known as "junk" bonds) fixed income securities.
-The Portfolio may invest with an emphasis on fixed income securities rated in the lower half of the investment grade spectrum (e.g., rated BBB- to A+ by S&P or Fitch or Baa3 to A1 by Moody's).
+The Global Core Plus Fixed Income Portfolio may invest in fixed income securities considered investment grade at the time of purchase (e.g., rated AAA to BBB- by S&P Global Ratings ("S&P") or Fitch Ratings Ltd. ("Fitch") or Aaa to Baa3 by Moody's Investor's Service, Inc. ("Moody's")) and in lower-rated (i.e., below investment grade, also known as "junk" bonds) fixed income securities.
+The Portfolio may invest with an emphasis on fixed income securities rated A+ to BBB- by S&P or Fitch or A1 to Baa3 by Moody's.
 In addition, the Portfolio may invest in fixed income securities rated below investment grade.
-The Portfolio may not emphasize investments in lower-rated debt securities, however, when the Advisor believes the expected credit premium is relatively low.
+The Portfolio will be managed with a view to capturing expected credit premiums and expected term premiums.
+The term "expected credit premium" means the expected incremental return on investment for holding obligations considered to have greater credit risk than direct obligations of the U.S. Treasury, and "expected term premium" means the expected relative return on investment for holding securities having longer-term maturities as compared to shorter-term maturities.
+In managing the Portfolio, the Advisor will increase or decrease investment exposure to intermediate-term securities depending on the expected term premium and also increase or decrease investment exposure to lower-rated debt securities depending on the expected credit premium.

 The Global Core Plus Fixed Income Portfolio primarily invests in securities that mature within twenty years from the date of settlement, but may, as in the case of mortgage-backed securities, invest in securities with longer maturities.
-Under normal circumstances, the Portfolio will generally maintain a weighted average duration of no more than one half year greater than, and no less than one year below, the weighted average duration of the Portfolio's benchmark, the Bloomberg Global Aggregate Bond Index (hedged to USD), which was approximately 6.69 years as of December 31, 2022.
+Under normal circumstances, the Portfolio will generally maintain a weighted average duration of no more than one half year greater than, and no less than one year below, the weighted average duration of the Bloomberg Global Aggregate Bond Index (hedged to USD), which was approximately 6.70 years as of December 31, 2023.
 From time to time, the Portfolio may deviate from this duration range when the Advisor determines it to be appropriate under the circumstances.
 Duration is a measure of the sensitivity of a security's price to changes in interest rates.
 The longer a security's duration, the more sensitive it will be to changes in interest rates.
 The Portfolio is authorized to invest more than 25% of its total assets in U.S. Treasury bonds, bills and notes, and obligations of federal agencies and instrumentalities.